 The signs of climate change are increasing as the frequency of adverse weather events are becoming more common worldwide.
-Due to MICL's product types, the overall insurance risk from these types of natural catastrophe is currently assessed as low, but this assessment is likely to change in the mid-term making it important for MICL to consider its longer-term pricing strategies and how climate change may influence future claims performance.

-The current "low risk" assessment is based on the particular profile of risks underwritten and administered within MICL.
+In 2023, MICL conducted further work on assessing the Climate Change Financial Risk in the short, mid, and long term.
+The assessment indicated that MICL exposure to physical and transition risks is relatively low in the short and mid-term, but is likely to increase in the long-term making it important for MICL to consider its longer-term pricing strategies and how climate change may influence future claims performance.
+The current "low risk" assessment of physical and transition risks is based on the particular profile of risks underwritten and administered within MICL.
 The business written by MICL consists mainly of individual policies for private vehicle owners.
 These are widely distributed geographically and of low individual value as far as potential claim cost is concerned.
 Because of this, and also because of the details of the cover itself, these are not generally very vulnerable to adverse changes in climate.